rockcat96/chat-app/readme.md

  # Chat App

-This app allows the user to create a chat room and connect with their friends via chat.
-The site allows users to create an account and start chatting with their friends one-on-one and as a group.
-User can create a chat room, read the content of the chat, add new members to the chat room and delete the chat.
-The app is built using Django and Chat Engine API for the backend and React for the frontend.
+This app allows users to create a chat room and connect with their friends.
+The site allows users to create an account and chat with their friends one-on-one and as a group.
+Users can create a chat room, read the content of the chat, add new members to the chat room, and delete the conversation.
+The app uses Django and Chat Engine API for the backend and React for the frontend.

  ### Tech Stack